 What is Better Jobs Ontario?

-The Better Jobs Ontario program (formerly Second Career) helps Ontarians train for in-demand jobs.
+The Better Jobs Ontario program (formerly Second Career) is a cost-sharing grant that helps Ontarians train for in-demand jobs.

 Better Jobs Ontario Eligibility

-Who qualifies for Better Jobs Ontario?
+Who can be qualified for Better Jobs Ontario?
 You are eligible if you are looking to train for high-demand occupations and either:

-● have been laid-off and have not been working or are working but underemployed
+● you have been laid-off and have not been working or are working but underemployed

-You can apply even if you are self-employed, new to Ontario, a gig worker, or receiving social assistance such as:
+Since the program's expansion on April 29, 2022, you can apply even if you are self-employed, new to Ontario, a gig worker, young, or receiving social assistance such as:

 ● Ontario Disability Support Program (ODSP)